Gabapentin Sandoz®

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.

-If you are going to have surgery or emergency treatment, tell the surgeon or anaesthetist that you are taking this medicine.
+If you are going to have surgery, or emergency treatment, tell the surgeon or anaesthetist that you are taking this medicine.

-Tell your doctor immediately if you have any thoughts of suicide or self-harm, any unusual changes in mood or behaviour, or show signs of depression.
-Some people being treated with anti-epileptics, such as Gabapentin Sandoz have thoughts of harming or killing themselves.
+- you have any thoughts of suicide or self-harm, any unusual changes in mood or behaviour, or show signs of depression.

 - thoughts or talk of death or suicide